Welcome to shared ministry at Gloria Dei!

 Communion assistants distribute bread, wine, or grape juice at Holy Communion during worship at Gloria Dei.

-Lectors read lessons from the Old and New Testament in worship at Sunday morning worship services and on other occasions.
+Volunteers read lessons from the Old and New Testament in worship at Sunday morning worship services and on other occasions.

-Sacristans assist with the logistics of worship services and provide guidance for acolytes.
+Volunteers assist with the logistics of worship services and provide guidance for acolytes.

 Sound engineers operate the sound system for worship services in the sanctuary.

-Ushers welcome people to worship, collect and secure offerings, direct the flow of participants in Holy Communion, and help worship to function smoothly and gracefully.
+Ushers/Hospitality Team members welcome people to worship, collect and secure offerings, direct the flow of participants in Holy Communion, and help worship to function smoothly and gracefully.

 Visual Design Team